shivamnerwal1998/Tip-Calculator/README.md

   (a).
 Bill per person</br>
   (b).
 Tip per Person
  ## Non-Functional requirements
  1 .
-Oops concepts are used there are two classed in js file<br/>
+Oops concepts are used there are two classes in js file<br/>
  (a):- TipCalculator class :- <br/>this class contains all the methods </br>
      of Tip calculator like calculateTip , calculateBill etc. </br></br>
  (b):- InputException class :- </br> this class contains all the methods